safiyamak/copyright-guardian/README.md

 - shadcn-ui
 - Tailwind CSS

-This project was built using lovable AI
+This dashboard was built using lovable AI

 ## How to run the project locally?